-Allegra: You also said you enjoy the outdoors, do you have any other outdoors hobbie beside running?
+You also said you enjoy the outdoors, do you have any other outdoor hobbies besides running?

-Leandro: Before moving to Colorado, I used to live in Rochelle, IL.
-Rochelle is little town in the Midwest, two hours away from Chicago.
-There is bike path there, called Three Sisters.
+Before moving to Colorado, I used to live in Rochelle, IL.
+Rochelle is a little town in the Midwest, two hours away from Chicago.
+There is a bike path there, called Three Sisters.
 I no longer have my bike with me, but I used to bike on that path every single day.
-The sweet smell of corn in a summer’s night, when the sun still allows you to see path, is something I will never forget.
+The sweet smell of corn on a summer’s night, when the sun still allows you to see the path, is something I will never forget.

 I also enjoy walking.
 If you can get there in under an hour, I’d rather walk.

-Allegra: Where is your favorite Place to get outside?
+Where is your favorite place to get outside?

-Allegra: You said you collect factory sealed graphic adventure games, how big is your collection?
+You said you collect factory-sealed graphic adventure games.
+How big is your collection?

-Nowadays, you are normally offered a digital version of a game, or a regular dvd case with a small manual.
-Back in the 80-90s, you were getting a whole experience.
+Nowadays, you are normally offered a digital version of a game, or a regular DVD case with a small manual.
+Back in the 80s and 90s, you were getting a whole experience.
 Cloth maps, metal coins, tiny statues, cards, and whatever the developers thought would complete the experience of the game.
 Good times!

-I enjoy collecting them, and feels likeredemption for so many years of piracy during my childhood.
+I enjoy collecting them and it feels like redemption for so many years of piracy during my childhood.

-Leandro: The multimedia edition of Gabriel Knight.
-A weird shaped box, amazing art, a great game.
+The multimedia edition of Gabriel Knight.
+A weirdly shaped box, amazing art, a great game.
 And of course, Tim Curry’s voice as Gabriel Knight.
 Who doesn’t love the voice of Pennywise, every child’s favorite clown?

 The game takes place in New Orleans.
 Last year I was able to visit New Orleans, and some of the landmarks you visit on the game.
 It was a fun experience.